If you are new to growing seedlings, you might want the entire Seed Starting 101 series:

 Cover Your Seeds With A Thin Layer of Soil

 For big seeds, like squash and cucumber and artichoke, I push the seed into the soil with my pinkie finger up to the depth of my pinkie cuticle.
 If it’s a really big squash seed, like from one of the jumbo pumpkins or something, I might go a bit deeper.
-For the small seeds, like carrot and brassica, I usually just sprinkle a fine layer of soil over the seeds.
+For the small seeds, like lettuce and brassica, I usually just sprinkle a fine layer of soil over the seeds.

 Mist (Or Don’t) And Cover